Palatine, Illinois

 Palatine (/ˈpælətaɪn/) is a village in Cook and Lake counties, Illinois, United States.
-It is a northwestern residential suburb of Chicago.
-As of the 2020 census, it had a population of 67,908.
-As of the 2010 Census, it was the seventh-largest community in Cook County and the 18th-largest in Illinois.
+It is a predominantly residential suburb within the northwestern Chicago metropolitan area.
+The population was 67,908 at the 2020 census.

 History

-The first European-American to settle in Palatine is generally thought to be George Ela, who built a log cabin in the area now called Deer Grove.
+The first European-American to settle in Palatine is generally thought to be George Ela, who built a log cabin in the area later called Deer Grove.
 Ela was one of the first of a wave of pioneers to migrate to northern Illinois following the Black Hawk War.
 A road that passes through the western edge of Palatine is called Ela Road in his honor.
 Palatine is thought to be named after a town in New York.